raphaelsilveiracosta/devcamp1/DEBRIEFING.md

 ## Outils

-> R Shiny was used
+> R & RShiny were used